Hikipeko/knowledge-garden/University/Winter 2023/EECS 388/Security Fundamentals 388.md

 We choose $f$ from a family of $2^n$ functions.
 We say the function family is secure if no effective algorithm can tell the difference between a function chosen randomly from the RRF family and a true random function.

-1. Let $f$ be a secure PRF know to everyone
+1. Let $f$ be a secure PRF known to everyone
 2. Alice and Bob (not Mallory) shared a private key $k$
 3. Alice sends $(m, v = f_k(m))$
 4. Bob verifies $v' = f_k(m')$